The ‘disturbing influence’ of presidential news conferences

 In one of the president’s few extended and open-ended sessions with the media before Thursday, an interview with ABC News, Americans gained insight into his thinking about Russian President Vladimir Putin — Biden called him a killer who “will pay a price” for U.S. election interference — as well as the surge of young migrants at the border, a possibly delayed troop withdrawal from Afghanistan, and more.

 Eisenhower’s news conference Jan.
-19, 1955, was one benchmark among several in the history of presidential news conferences tracked by historian Martha Kumar, an authority on White House practices.
+19, 1955, was one benchmark among several in the history of presidential news conferences tracked by Kumar, an authority on White House practices.

 Until his administration, the news conferences were off the record, meaning presidents gave the public information about the country’s affairs and the workings of government without necessarily letting their name be used.